abdo-aary/qombating-fires/README.md

 │   ├── utils/                  # Utility tools used through src code │   └── view/                   # Scripts to create exploratory and results oriented visualizations │
-├── guru/                       # Source code for the quantum optimizer (responder) │   ├── optimizers/             # Scripts that define quantum optimizers │   ├── utils/                  # Utility tools used through src code │   └── view/                   # Scripts to create exploratory and results oriented visualizations │
+├── optim/                      # Source code for the quantum optimizer (responder) │
 ├── storage/                    # Experiments' results.
 Directory generated automatically, with content not handled │                               # by Git